 This page contains information about testosterone, a hormone used for hormone replacement therapy.
-Please consult with a primary care provider or hormone specialist before considering the information on this page.
+Please consult with a primary care provider or endocrinologist to learn more about starting testosterone.
 You can’t be prescribed hormones at the Gender Confirmation Center.
 There are serious risk to starting or stopping hormones without the guidance of a physician.
 This page is intended for informational purposes only.

 We are often asked about how testosterone impacts top surgery for transmasculine, non-binary, and gender expansive folks.
 Below, we describe how taking testosterone could influence your decision to have top surgery or impact your results.
 The answer is mostly dependent on the individual’s gender dysphoria or discomfort relating to their chest and other bodily features.